Kartikey1405/DiseasePredictionMedicheck/README.md

 Access the application at http://127.0.0.1:5000.

 Usage

 Input symptoms in the provided field on the main page.

 Click on "Check Disease" to receive predictions and recommendations.
-Users can view educational resources related to their symptoms.
-Future Scope
-Feature Expansion: Adding comprehensive health assessments and personalized health insights.
-Integration with Wearable Devices: Allowing real-time monitoring of biometric data.
-Telehealth Integration: Enabling direct consultations with healthcare providers.
-Global Expansion: Localizing the platform for different languages and regions.
-Contributing
-Contributions are welcome!
-If you have suggestions for improvements or find bugs, please create an issue or submit a pull request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details